robbfox/Flowlection/README.md

 # airflowing

-### A shallow-dive into the world of Data pipelines using Apache Airflow
+### A shallow-dive into data pipelining using Apache Airflow